 When tackling a complex issue such as inequities in healthy eating, the tendency is often to oversimplify the problem and the solution, rather than address the many interacting factors that affect consumption of a healthy diet among all social groups.

 To this end, we need an evidence base that takes a systems approach and that can guide coherent policy development and implementation across a range of policy areas (including health, education, social and urban planning), which directly and indirectly affect inequities in healthy eating.

-This project is examining the different parts of the food system in Australia to identify what is needed to create a healthy and equitable eating – or HE2 – system in Australia.
+This project examined the different parts of the food system in Australia to identify what is needed to create a healthy and equitable eating – or HE2 – system in Australia.

 - Develop a systems-based framework to clarify and communicate the interconnections between different policy domains and Healthy and Equitable Eating (HE2)

 - Explore the quantitative modelling of the interconnections between key policy subsystems and HE2

 - Establish the Healthy and Equitable Eating (HE2) framework for addressing the social determinants of inequities in healthy eating

 - Test the HE2 framework using Australian federal and state level government policies